 - Scholarship On-Campus Deadline: Between mid-December and late-January

 - Fellowship On-Campus Deadline: Between mid-December and mid-January

 - The deadline should be set in a way that allows you and/or your committee time to interview applicants and provide them valuable application feedback, while motivating them to finish the application by the national deadline.
-Remember, the campus representative deadline is always two business days after the national deadline, so you will have time to complete the online on-campus review.
+Remember, the deadline for campus representatives to submit your reviews is always two business days after the national deadline, so you will have time to complete the online on-campus review.

 - Some campus representatives find it best to have an early application deadline, which allows time to review and provide feedback to the applicants, who can then revise their applications during the winter break.
 Other campus representatives set a later on-campus deadline, because they have been working with the applicants “off-line” prior to the deadline.
 In those cases, they often expect that the final application will be submitted by the on-campus deadline.

 - Depending on the size of your application pool, you may want to be flexible with your deadline.
 Institutions without a strong history of Boren applicants often find that this works best.

 - You do not need to review the applications for students who do not meet your application deadline, but they are allowed to apply on their own.
 However, we know that better applications come from students who work with their campus representatives!

 Each application should be forwarded to the committee members with an on-campus evaluation form.
 It is recommended that you form a campus review committee consisting of two to five individuals who represent a cross-section of departments and academic fields.
 An individual review can replace the campus committee at the discretion of the campus representative.